-A benevolent Pied Piper and the coolest 60 year-old around, he had inspired all the village’s youth to try it.
-After listening to him rhapsodize about darkness all winter, I did, too.
+A benevolent Pied Piper and the coolest 60 year-old around, he had inspired all the village’s youth to try a retreat.
+After listening to him rhapsodize about it all winter, I did, too.

 How did all this begin?

-At age 15, I felt morose and alienated.
-Slumped in front of the TV one day, one of the tiny people living inside it mentioned the importance of loving oneself and being happy.
-It was perfect timing.
-If my mood was like the Death Star, this banal advice was like Luke Skywalker’s photon torpedo.
+By age 15, I felt morose and alienated.
+But something from childhood was stirring in me.
+One day, I was slumped in front of the TV.
+One of the tiny people living inside it mentioned the importance of loving oneself and being happy.
+The timing was perfect.
+My mood was like the Death Star and this advice was Luke Skywalker’s photon torpedo.

 A slight increase of vital energy from adolescence had caused a temporary, partial restoration of my damaged psychic integrity, revealing an enrapturing universe.
 So a massive increase from profound rest in darkness would cause permanent and complete restoration.

 Besides this supporting evidence, no data contradicting the basic idea has yet emerged.
 Interest in darkness is growing worldwide.
-Dr Anette Kjelgren of Karlstad University in Sweden, an internationally recognized psychology professor with decades of experience as a flotation researcher unqualifiedly agrees with my theory and wants to do research with my exact method as soon as a facility is ready.
+I met an internationally recognized psychology professor with decades of experience as a flotation researcher.
+She unqualifiedly agrees with my theory and wants to do research with my exact method.
 Wherever I go, people are as struck as I am by the simple logic of this idea and want to try a retreat.

 As Finn says, what else can go right?